Our mission is simple: to improve genetic health for whanau (families) with rare genetic disorders.

 Outside of the lab, Mitchell enjoys reading and spending time with friends.

-Theresa has just completed her MSc, where she has been testing hypotheses for what makes a H4 variant pathogenic.
+Theresa completed her MSc with a Distinction, where she has been testing hypotheses for what makes a H4 variant pathogenic.
 Theresa makes advanced cloning look easy and has made some amazing multi-insert plasmids for her project.
 Theresa was supported by a University of Otago Masters Scholarship.

-Theresa dreams to get to Antarctica one day, but in the meantime she spends her spare time taking dogs for beach walks.
+Theresa dreams to get to Antarctica one day, but in the meantime she is now working as a research technician in Professor Dario Alessi's lab at the University of Dundee.

-Lauren has just submitted her MSc thesis, supported by a University of Otago Māori Masters Scholarship.
-Lauren is co-supervised by A/Prof Heather Cunliffe, Department of Pathology, DSM.
+Lauren completed her MSc thesis with a Distinction, supported by a University of Otago Māori Masters Scholarship.
+Lauren was supervised by A/Prof Heather Cunliffe, Department of Pathology, DSM.

 Lauren's project focused on studying some of our favourite genes in a novel disease context.